Hradyam/Offline-Virtual-Assistant/README.md

 ### To control volume and brightness
 - Must include "volume" or "brightness" in the sentence.
 - You can say a specific number for percentage controll or simply say up and down
-- You can also say half, minimum, max, maximum, one fourth.
 ### To open app
 - Simply say open (app name).